Maxim Baldry

-Maxim Alexander Baldry is an English film and television actor.
+Maxim Alexander Baldry (born 5 January 1996) is an English film and television actor.
 He began his career as a child actor in the film Mr. Bean's Holiday (2007).
 More recently, he is known for his roles in the Channel 4 soap opera Hollyoaks (2016–2017) and miniseries Years and Years (2019), and the Amazon Prime fantasy series The Lord of the Rings: The Rings of Power (2022–present).

 Early life

 Baldry was born in Redhill, Surrey to an English father from Leicestershire and a Russian-Armenian mother from Moscow; his parents met while his father was working in Eastern Europe.
 Baldry spent his early childhood in Moscow and Warsaw, and spoke Russian as his first language, before returning to England.
 He attended Hurtwood House, completing A-Levels in English, history, and theatre studies in 2014.
 He began his studies in literature at the University of Edinburgh, but withdrew.